nielsbasjes/yauaa/README-Flink.md

 You can get the prebuilt UDF from maven central.
 If you use a maven based project simply add this dependency to your Apache Flink application.

-**FIXME: This has not yet been release to Maven Central.
-At this moment you must build it from sources yourself**

     <dependency>
       <groupId>nl.basjes.parse.useragent</groupId>
       <artifactId>yauaa-flink</artifactId>